 Talk with your healthcare provider if you feel ill after any activity, or if you have questions about starting a new activity.

 Always contact your healthcare provider if you have any questions about using any equipment near your pacemaker.
-Your healthcare provider may give you a list of other devices and procedures to avoid.
+Your healthcare provider may give you a list of other devices and procedures to stay away from.

 Be careful when you use a cell phone or other electronic devices.
 Follow these tips:

-Keep them at least 6 inches away from your ICD.
+Keep them at least 6 inches away from your pacemaker.

-It's safest to hold all cell phones to the ear farthest from your ICD or use the speaker mode setting.
+It's safest to hold all cell phones to the ear farthest from your pacemaker or use the speaker mode setting.

-Don’t carry your phone or electronic device in your chest pocket, over the ICD.
+Don’t carry your phone or electronic device in your chest pocket, over the pacemaker.
 Instead, carry your cell phone or other electronics in a pocket or bag below your waist.

-Most cell phones and electronic devices don't interfere with ICDs.
-But some cell phones and electronic devices such as smart watches use powerful magnets for wireless charging.
-This may interfere with the normal function of your pacemaker or ICD.
+Most cell phones and electronic devices don't interfere with pacemakers.
+But some cell phones and electronic devices, such as smart watches, use powerful magnets for wireless charging.
+This may interfere with the normal function of your pacemaker.

-The charging device itself and other magnet accessories can also interfere with the normal function of your pacemaker or ICD.
-Store these devices at least 15 inches away from your pacemaker or ICD.
+The charging device itself and other magnet accessories can also interfere with the normal function of your pacemaker.
+Store these devices at least 15 inches away from your pacemaker.

-Follow any other instructions given to you by your healthcare provider or from the manufacturer of your pacemaker or ICD.
+Follow any other instructions given to you by your healthcare provider or from the manufacturer of your pacemaker.